Comic Book: Avengers: The Initiative

 - Super Soldier: Technically what the camp tries to turn the 'recruits' into through various trainings.

-- MVP technically is a great grandson of one of the scientists that worked on the original Captain America super soldier program that took their work and created a actual diet and workout program that naturally made MVP into one over the course of his life.
+- MVP is a great grandson of one of the scientists that worked on the original program that who created Captain America, that took their work and created a actual diet and workout program that naturally made MVP into one over the course of his life.

 - Super Zeroes: Butterball is a rather sad example of this trope.